kexiZeroing/kexiZeroing.github.io/src/pages/about-long.md

 1. The goal is to build a second brain.
 2. The best way to commit something to long-term memory is to periodically review it, gradually increasing the time between reviews.

-I admit that I'm not a typical geek who is so smart and addicted to the coding.
-The curiosity, job, and long-time habit drives me to keep living as a developer which means I need to learn all the time and the bad thing is I need to learn again and again since I would forget what I have learned before.
-I need to spend a long time doing practical work and solving issues to truly master a skill, to be more specific, reading documents, learning from blogs/videos with taking notes, and using them in daily work.

-I should remember what I have and lower the expectations.
-Take a relief, I'm just a normal person who wants to be happy, make money, and not feel a void.
-No one can know everything.
-I don't need to learn and acquire every aspect, so just keep going at my pace.
-Learning is not a direct and straight way; Interest, energy, time, and results are always fluctuating along with you.
+I don't fit the stereotype of a genius programmer who lives and breathes code.
+Instead, my passion lies in the relentless pursuit of understanding and the thrill of exploration.
+I'm that person who dives deep into documentation, follows blog posts, and watches video tutorials.
+Sleep and meals take a backseat when I'm in the zone, dissecting problems and piecing together solutions.

+But let's be real.
+I'm not an all-knowing oracle.
+No one is.
+And that's okay.
+I've learned to set realistic expectations.
+I'm not here to conquer every programming language or memorize every framework.
+Instead, I focus on what matters: growth, impact, and happiness.
+Money?
+Sure, it's essential, but it's not the sole purpose.
+I want to create, contribute, and connect.
+And if I occasionally feel that void, I remind myself—it's okay.
+Take a relief.

+I call myself "a lifelong learner".
+Learning isn't a straight highway; Interest waxes and wanes, energy fluctuates, and time slips through our fingers.
+But the journey—the messy, imperfect, exhilarating journey—is where the magic truly happens.

 Becoming a good engineer is about collecting experience.
 To experience is to learn, and write about what you learn.
-The journey of rebuilding my blog with Astro out of curiosity starts...
+The journey of rebuilding my blog with Astro out of curiosity starts here.